Approximate Fitting of a Circular Arc When Two Points Are Known: Introduction

 Assuming that $\epsilon_i$ are small compared to radius $r$ and neglecting higher orders

-From this formula, it is clear that the fitting is trying to decrease the radius to minimize the equation \eqref{CircularArcSquareFitting}.
-When the points cover only a small part of a circle, the estimated center of the circle can move toward the arc to reduce the radius.
-Despite that, the errors are increased, while overall penalty \eqref{CircularArcSquareFitting} is decreased.
+From this formula, it is clear that the fitting is trying to decrease the radius to minimize \eqref{CircularArcSquareFitting}.
+When the points cover only a small part of a circle, the estimated center of the circle can move toward the arc to reduce the radius, see Fig.~\ref{fig:ApproximationOfCircle}.
+However, the errors are increased, while the overall penalty \eqref{CircularArcSquareFitting} is decreased.
 The smaller the angle of the arc, the worse the effect.
-Fig.~\ref{fig:ApproximationOfCircle} shows the case when fitting by moments produces a circle with too small a radius.